pilpel1/battery_alert/docs/README.md

    - Follow the detailed instructions in `docs/power-task-config.md`
    - This gives you more control over the exact configuration

+## Uninstalling
+To remove Battery Alert, run `scripts/uninstall.bat`.
+You'll have these options:
+1. Remove only the scheduled task (if you used automatic startup)
+2. Complete uninstall (removes task and uninstalls packages)

+Note: Administrator privileges are required to remove the scheduled task.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.